jonniebigodes/fcc-datavis/README.md

   - [Visualize Data with a Heat Map]
   - [Show National Contiguity with a Force Directed Graph]
   - [Map Data Across the Globe]
+  - [Visualize Data with a Choropleth Map]
+  - [Visualize Data with a Treemap Diagram]

 # Methodology used
 This repo contains the implementation of all the challenges.